-The way we approach finding love (or something resembling it) has seriously changed in recent years, thanks to the surge of dating apps that are used by nearly 40 million people in the U.S. alone.
-Along with this dating revolution and a slew of other biological and societal factors comes a curious modern ailment—the fear of being single.
+The way we approach finding love (or something resembling it) has seriously changed in the 21st century, thanks to the surge of dating apps and sites that are used by nearly 40 million Americans alone.
+This dating revolution, as well as a slew of societal and biological factors, such as a woman's fertility window, can create the fear of being single.

-"We have to remember that we're not wired for this," explains relationship expert Wendy Walsh, PhD.
-"We have potentially thousands of potential mates just a mouse click or thumb swipe away, so this has sort of confused our biology."
-Overwhelming choice can make it difficult to commit to any one person, according to Walsh.
-Pair this with issues such as childhood trauma, societal pressure, or fertility concerns, and a life of singledom can feel like an impending doom.
+"We have potentially thousands of potential mates just a mouse click or thumb swipe away, so this has sort of confused our biology," explains relationship expert Wendy Walsh, Ph.D.
+"We have to remember that we're not wired for this."
+A number of choices can make it difficult to commit to any one person, according to Walsh.
+Pair this with issues such as childhood trauma, societal pressure, or fertility concerns, and a life of singledom can feel like impending doom.

 Figure Out the Cause

 According to Walsh, there are three major factors that can contribute to the fear of being single.
 First, from a psychological perspective, she suggests that this concern may stem from a fear of abandonment potentially caused by a childhood trauma, such as losing a parent.
-"So the idea of single life isn't an opportunity to be independent to them—it may have to do with just their attachment style," she says.
+"So the idea of single life isn't an opportunity to be independent—it may have to do just with attachment style," she says.

 Finally, Walsh explains that women in particular face the biological reality of a fertility window that may contribute to relationship worries.
-Research shows that beginning around age 32, a woman's chances of conceiving decrease significantly and are cut in half by age 40.
+Research shows that before age 30, a woman's chances of conceiving are around 85% and are nearly cut in half by age 44.
 "What single life sometimes means to women is the fear of not being able to find a mate in time,” Walsh says.
 With millennials getting married much later than previous generations, this proves to be a real concern for those who want to have children.

 Make a Relationship Plan

-Despite that fact that this initial analysis seems quite pessimistic, Walsh is convinced that if being in a relationship is what you what, you simply have to have a plan.
+Walsh is convinced that if being in a relationship is what you want, you simply have to have a plan.
 "We make education plans, we make career plans, we make wedding plans, but we don’t make relationship plans," she says.
-While some prefer to leave love up to fate, Walsh believes that planning is the key.
 "In today's times with so many mates available, you can make it a strategy.
 You can figure out when you're ready and you can find a person who's willing to make a long-term commitment.”

-So how exactly can you make a strategy for finding love?
-Walsh recommends taking a fresh approach to the way you use dating apps—that is if you feel you are ready for a serious commitment and want to actively go out in search of one.
-As a part of Walsh's self-proclaimed "dating prescription," she suggests not taking matches too seriously, as many seem to swipe with reckless abandon while others may carefully scrutinize the profiles of their potential suitors.
-In order to find out who's really interested in you, Walsh suggests keeping messaging to a minimum and hopping on a quick phone call or meeting for a coffee date to see if it's a match in real life, without letting flirty messaging create a fantasy of who a person might be in your head.
+To create a strategy for finding love, Walsh recommends taking a fresh approach to the way you use dating apps.
+She suggests not taking matches too seriously, as many seem to swipe with reckless abandon, while others may carefully scrutinize the profiles of their potential suitors.
+In order to find out who's really interested in you, Walsh suggests keeping messaging to a minimum and hopping on a quick phone call or meeting for a coffee date to see if it's a match in real life, without letting flirty messaging create a fantasy in your head of who a person might be.

 Find Your Mojo

-Walsh also notes that being single in the long run is also not something to fear.
+Walsh notes that being single in the long run is also not something to fear.
 "There are going to be people who remain single across the lifespan, and that doesn’t mean that they’re not involved in the culture," she says.
-One recent study even found that older women who have never been married are among the happiest people in the U.S.